ehrocha/GitHub/README.md

 |config.json|Stores the default configuration used by all the scripts above, this is the firs place to start|

 ## Usage
-> Fill up the information on the config file
+> Fill up the information on the config file:
 >> - uname is your GitHub userID
 >> - ufname is your full name
 >> - umail is your email